pickware/style-guide/php/README.md

 - `class CategoryStruct`

 ## Name Blacklist
-Please do not use these words in your classes
+Please do not use these words in your classes since they are too generic and/or meaningless:
 - Base
 - Data
 - Information
 - Manager

 ## Additional remark
-- A class name has to be logical even without its namespace
+- A class name has to be understandable as well as distinguishable even without its namespace